-Pyrolysis is heat treatment with insufficient air.
+Pyrolysis is heat treatment with insufficient air to support full combustion.
 Some of the waste burns and adds to the heat production (along with fuel, typically natural gas).
 The rest of the combustible material in the waste may not burn or only partially oxidize.
-However, the high temperatures can cause chemical change even without oxidation.
+However, the high temperatures can cause chemical reactions and destruction of hazardous compounds even without oxidation.
 This is called pyrolysis.

 Starved-air incineration systems for waste treatment are always two-stage systems.
 The waste is processed in batches (as opposed to continuously.)
 In the first stage, the waste stays in the chamber for an hour or more.
-Temperature of operation is on the order of 1500F.
-Gases given off exit the top of the chamber and enter a fired afterburner where it is burned again.
-The afterburner exhaust is quenched with water and enters a scrubbing system before going to the atmosphere.
+Temperature of operation is on the order of 1500°F. Gases given off exit the top of the chamber and enter a fired afterburner where it is burned again.
+The afterburner exhaust is quenched with water and enters a scrubbing system to remove particulates and acid gases before going to the atmosphere.

 At the end of the heating time, residual solids are removed and allowed to cool.
 Then it may be tested or checked for hazardous material.
 If needed, it goes for further treatment (either heat treatment or chemical treatment).
 Otherwise, it is packaged for disposal in a landfill.
 (This packaging may include encapsulation.)

-Rotary kiln incinerators are large and have capacities to treat large waste flowrates - on the order of tons per hour.
+Rotary kiln incinerators are large and have capacities to treat high waste flowrates - on the order of tons per hour.
 If you have seen a cement kiln, you have seen something like the kind of rotary units used to burn waste.
 The shape is cylindrical and on a slight slope.
 They rotate during operation and there is an internal baffle which moves solids down the cylinder.
 Waste enters the upper end of the kiln.
-The “residence time” is how long it takes until the solid residue comes out the other end.
+The residence time is how long it takes until the solid residue comes out the other end.

 Rotary kilns are usually operated continuously because they take so long to heat up.
 They are thus most appropriate for treatment of large quantities of waste.
 The most expensive of commonly used incinerators, rotary kilns are used for medical waste treatment in major collection centers.